 In great bands each member contributes something valuable and irreplaceable.
 The Who was one of the few bands not dominated by their lead singer.
 Roger Daltrey’s lasso twirling of the microphone cord had to compete with the windmill guitar antics of Pete Townshend, who was also the band’s chief songwriter.
 There was also Keith Moon’s over-the-top manic drumming.
 Meanwhile, bassist John Entwistle stood stoically off to the side providing a solid foundation.
 Somebody had to.

 The Who arrived in the mid-’60s with youth anthems like “My Generation” and “The Kids Are Alright.”
 In addition, The Who’s concerts were frenzied experiences.
-They destroyed their instruments long before it was fashionable.
-They brought down the house with a smashing performance at the legendary Monterey Pop Festival.

 The Who were far more bombastic than their Brit Invasion counterparts.
 Their all-time best song “I Can See For Miles” features the rough interplay between Townshend’s guitar and Moon’s drums – each playing for maximum dramatic effect.
-Only Moon would have the nerve or gall to challenge a brilliant guitarist for the spotlight.

-All that would have insured them a place in Rock history.
-But there was more.
 As the ’60s were coming to a close there was news that Townshend was composing a Rock opera.
 Most everybody laughed at the idea and expected The Who to take a big dive.
-They didn’t.
-“Tommy,” the story of a deaf, dumb and blind kid who was a “Pinball Wizard” became both a commercial and artistic success.

-“Live At Leeds” came next in ’70 and was one of the all-time great live Rock albums especially their thunderous rendition of Eddie Cochran’s “Summertime Blues.”
+“Live At Leeds” came next in ’70 and was one of the all-time great live Rock albums especially with their thunderous rendition of Eddie Cochran’s “Summertime Blues.”

 But The Who’s greatest achievement came a year later with “Who’s Next” containing the stunning “Won’t Get Fooled Again,” “Bargain,” and “Baba O’ Riley.”